Cable TV is so 2009!

-A newer option on the market is the Amazon Fire TV Cube, advancing on the concepts of the Fire TV stick.
+A newer option on the market is the Amazon Fire TV Cube, advancing on the Fire TV stick's concepts.
 This product combines the functionality of “Alexa” with a streaming device.
 While this added feature allows you to give commands (think “Alexa, turn on the TV”), the cube’s overall functionality works similarly to that of the Apple TV.
 The initial investment is around $120, making it more cost-effective than Apple TV.
-Also, you can order the device, free of shipping costs on Amazon Prime, and find yourself snuggled-in watching Amazon’s prime video within 48 hours of clicking the “buy” button.
+Also, you can order the device free of shipping costs on Amazon Prime and find yourself snuggled-in watching Amazon’s prime video within 48 hours of clicking the “buy” button.

 You also will have access to channels such as HBO, Starz, ESPN, and HGTV.
 These channels will offer you the ability to launch them from your device.
 However, keep in mind some of them will only give you a preview of the series and movies they offer and require you to pay an additional subscription fee to view their full selection.

 Unlike Apple TV or Amazon Fire TV Cube, the Google Chromecast is a much smaller device.
 The Chromecast is a simple USB cable and allows you access to many of the same streaming apps that you find with the other methods we’ve mentioned.
 This includes, but is not limited to, Netflix, YouTube, Hulu, and the Google Play Store.

 Available for the reasonable cost of $35, you can purchase the regular Chromecast and begin streaming shows with little-to-no set-up.
 However, if you’re looking for heightened resolution and increased content, you may want to shell out a bit more cash for the Chromecast Ultra.
 This device will run you about $70 and will require an external power device.